msysbio/microbetag/docs/cytoApp.md

 ## *"Roaming"* acrross annotated nodes and edges

-Once an annotated network is returned (or loaded), you have all Cytoscape features (e.g., annotation, filtering, selecting etc.) plus those coming from the microbetag App facilitating a user-friendly way to go through the annotations returend.
+Once an annotated network is returned (or loaded), you have all Cytoscape features (e.g., annotation, filtering, selecting etc.) plus those coming from the microbetag App facilitating a user-friendly way to go through the annotations returned.

 Color-coding of the nodes (taxa) denoted the taxonomic level that a certain sequence was able to be mapped on *microbetag*.